flutter/website/src/adoptawidget/index.md

 git push origin update-builder-widget
 ```

-### Make a Pull request {#make-a-pull-request}
+### Make a pull request {#make-a-pull-request}

-Make a pull request with `AdoptAWidget: WidgetName` in the title, and fill out
+Make a pull request with
+`AdoptAWidget: WidgetName` in the title,
-this template:
+and fill out this template:

 ```markdown
 AdoptAWidget: Builder